learn-co-curriculum/dsc-database-admin-101-lab/README.md

 ## Summary

-While there's certainly more to do with setting up and managing this database, you certainly got a taste for creating, populating and maintaining databases!
-Feel free to continue fleshing out this exercise to continue practicing.
+While there's certainly more to do with setting up and managing this database, you got a taste for creating, populating, and maintaining databases!
+Feel free to continue fleshing out this exercise for more practice.